mhevery/jasmine-node/README.md

 changelog
 ---------

+*  _1.2.3 - Fixed #179, #184, #198, #199.
+Fixes autotest, afterEach in requirejs, terminal reporter is in jasmine object, done function missing in async tests_
 *  _1.2.2 - Revert Exception Capturing to avoid Breaking Domain Tests_
 *  _1.2.1 - Emergency fix for path reference missing_
 *  _1.2.0 - Fixed #149, #152, #171, #181, #195. --autotest now works as expected, jasmine clock now responds to the fake ticking as requested, and removed the path.exists warning_